 Are you falling asleep by this time?
 Yes you are!
 Has Friday night come and gone?
 Yes it has!
 It’s getting into the wee hours of Saturday morning and despite the fact that it was the venture capitalist who requested the opinion, you’re going to have to charge your startup for the time you’re spending.
 With every hour that goes by, the cost will be higher, and the client less happy about the bill.
 Every hour that goes by is yet another hour that you’ll be blamed for holding up this deal.
 You really are all that’s standing between this startup and their dream deal.Due Diligence, Then and Now

 Fortunately, experiences like that are a thing of the past, the kind of thing lawyers went through in the early 2000s.
 It’s not 2007 anymore.
 Company lawyers still get requests from investors seeking a legal opinion.
-But in 2017 when that email from a partner comes in you have software (*cough* Shoobx *cough*) that automates this.
+But now, Fidelity software can automate this.

-Using Shoobx, everything I’ve just babbled on about for seven paragraphs would be automated.
-EVERYTHING—taking you more like 12 minutes instead of 12 hours.
+Using Fidelity, everything I’ve just babbled on about for seven paragraphs would be automated.

-In Shoobx, everything is catalogued and accounted for, which saves you time.
-This saves the startup money on legal fees.
+In Fidelity, information is catalogued and accounted for, which saves you time.
+This can save the startup money on legal fees.
 The startup earns street cred with the investor because it looks good that they have their act together.
 Imagine a startup’s due diligence taking 1/10th of the time of the old-fashioned diligence!
 Associates’ lives are also much better in 2017.
 Due diligence costs less.
 Startups, thankfully, are not having to pay for all those huge legal bills in the end.
-All because of Shoobx!

-So, if you’re a law firm associate whipping through a due diligence in Shoobx, be thankful 2007 is behind us.
+So, if you’re a law firm associate whipping through a due diligence in Fidelity, be thankful 2007 is behind us.
 And go enjoy your Friday evening!

 Want to learn more about using Fidelity?
 Get started here!